San Jose del Cabo Aeropuerto, Baja

 Because active road construction makes navigation difficult in San Jose I choose to walk the streets lining the colonial Plaza Mijares.
 This square holds the town’s original church and city hall.
 Being Sunday, the plaza’s central bandstand is surrounded with families dressed in their colorful finest as church lets out.

 After a late lunch at a traditional restaurant nearby, I return to my base along a coast set on fire by the setting sun.

 Todos Santos via Baja Affluence

 Early the next morning I leave for Cabo San Lucas and the terminus of BCS-1.
 One of the original Spring Break party spots, Cabo has today become a capitalist Oz of Walmart, Costco, and some of the largest multinational shopping venues.

 Navigating through Cabo San Lucas streets turns out a bit more tricky than I’d anticipated.
 The junction of BCS-1 and BCS-19 north to Todos Santos is clear enough, but road construction (November 2017) soon gets me turned around.
-After a stop and quick directions from a random store, the route once again became clear.
+After a stop and quick directions from a random store, the route once again becomes clear.

 Magic in Todos Santos Town

 Todos Santos was named a “Magic Town” by the Ministry of Tourism and is known for its art galleries, upscale restaurants and boutique hotels.
 Here my road trip pauses and my base becomes a vacation home in the La Poza district, where the oasis meets the sea.

 One is a downtown walking tour winding through streets lined with buildings from the glory days, when cane sugar was king in this ex-company town.
 Another of their recommendations is the El Mirador Restaurant.

 First off, Dia de los Muertos is not Halloween.
 Its popular association with that holiday probably comes from a Celtic celebration beginning on the eve of October 31st.
 That honored Samhain, Lord of the Dead, which is probably the main reason for this misconception.